top of page

 Cube face Planes

-Perceives only cross-sections of time and space
+Perceives cross-sections of time and space

 Incoherent to t and